rutvigupta/final-project/README.md

 3. This project really made me more aware of tracing the sources of data, and what "good" data means.
 Should I trust data simply because it comes from a Govt website?
 What if there are different reports that tell different stories?
 Should I trust statistics in articles, when different articles show discrepancies?
 I don't really have answers to these questions, but I am now far more wary of what I find, and will definitely incorporate a practice of ethics and healthy skepticism going forward.

+4. I really struggled with the word cloud visualization primarily because I realized my data was not only qualitative, but it also only had one dimension - making visualizing it extremely difficult.
+I chose to include it mostly because of the synthesis process that was involved in creating it, however I am aware that as a visualization, it is not very effective.

 4. Next steps: I think having some sort of digital presence for this project could be extremely useful to scale it out.
 Even a platform that allows users to input their own postcards that have been personalized could become an interesting data collection of its own, that could be visualized.
 I will be actually testing these postcards out by mailing a set to women across the country, and I'm very excited to learn more about the conversations that come out of it!